 The Board's Retirement Housing Committee oversees clergy retirement housing and related issues.
-Pension matters are the responsibility of the Pension Fund Trustees.
+(Pension matters are the responsibility of the Pension Fund Trustees.)

-The Buildings Committee promotes good practice in relation to the care and maintenance of Church buildings.
+The Buildings Committee promotes good practice in relation to the care and maintenance of Church buildings, including Health and Safety related issues.
 It also handles appeals under Canon 35.